lamkaliew/NileX-programmings/README.md

-# NileXProgramming
+# NileX Programming

-Welcome to my nilexprogrammings website, NileXProgramming.
-This site showcases my talent and experience, connects with clients, and helps me land jobs.
+Welcome to NileX Programming!
+This portfolio website showcases my talent and experience in web development, connects with clients, and helps me land jobs.
+I specialize in HTML, CSS, JavaScript, PHP, MySQL, Bootstrap, and Laravel.
+The site features various projects, including a school management system where students can log in to see their marks and assignments, and teachers can manage their tasks.
+Feel free to reach out through my website or connect with me on GitHub.
+Thank you for visiting NileXProgramming!

 ## About Me
 I am a web developer skilled in HTML, CSS, javascript, PHP, MySQL, Bootstrap, laravel .
 I have worked on various projects that demonstrate my ability to create beautiful and functional websites.